St. Vincent de Paul Cemetery

 As was the practice in the 19th century, burial fees included only the opening and closing of the gravesite, with continuing care being the responsibility of the family.
 Consequently there was no endowment for perpetual care.

 Meanwhile, city development surrounded the cemetery property.
-Few families were around or aware of the long-ago assumed responsibility for the gravesites of their ancestors.
-St. Vincent’s, considerably smaller and strapped for funds, maintained a part-time caretaker on site through the sixties but could not protect the graves from vandalism and desecration.
+Few families assumed responsibility for the grave sites of their ancestors.
+St. Vincent, considerably smaller and strapped for funds, maintained a part-time caretaker on-site through the 1960’s, but could not protect the graves from increasingly-common vandalism and desecration.
 Nor did the parish have the funds to move the graves to more suitable grounds.
 To preserve the integrity of the graves and protect against desecration, the City of Baltimore and St. Vincent’s agreed to dismantle the mausolea, bury the bodies, and remove all tombstones so gravesites could not be easily identified.
-As time passed, nature reclaimed the hillside and it became overgrown with bushes and weeds.
-It remained that way for almost 30 years until a small group of descendants found each other and formed a nonprofit organization, the Friends of St. Vincent’s Cemetery, to organize clean-ups (some of our parishioners have helped them), obtain funding, produce a burial census, catalog tombstones, and enlist city maintenance.

 Our parish community is profoundly grateful to the Friends of St. Vincent’s Cemetery for their passion, devotion, and perseverance in restoring our cemetery.